oracle/coherence-operator/docs/quickstart.md

 For more advanced actions, such as accessing Kibana for viewing server logs, see the [User Guide](user-guide.md).

-> **Note**: If you have an older version of the operator installed on your cluster,
-> you must remove it before installing the current version.
+> **Note**: If you have an older version of the operator installed on your cluster, you must remove it before installing the current version.

 ## Before You Begin

 ### Software Requirements
-The Coherence Kubernetes Operator has the following requirements:
+The operator has the following requirements:

 * Kubernetes 1.11.5+, 1.12.3+, 1.13.0+ (`kubectl version`)
 * Docker 18.03.1-ce (`docker version`)